Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 RemoteDesktop-UserMode-In-UDP Remote Desktop - User Mode (UDP-In)     Any    True
 ```

 3. Check that your output matches the above.
 This is the same as on _srv1_, just at the command line.
-Notice with are enabled and which are not?
+Notice which are enabled and which are not?
 4. If you need to, grab the IP address for _srv2_ here by running this command in PowerShell: `ipconfig`

 ### Part 3: Connecting to Windows Server (srv2) from Windows 11 via RDP